-To make a donation online, click on the link below.
-All information submitted on this form is transmitted securely and kept private by the Education Foundation of the West Ada School District, a private, nonprofit 501(c)(3) organization established to find supplemental funding for projects and programs in the West Ada School District.
+To make a donation online, click the link below.
+All information submitted on this form is transmitted securely and kept private by the Education Foundation of the West Ada School District, a private, nonprofit 501(c)(3) organization established to offer supplemental funding for projects and programs in the West Ada School District.

 Please call the Education Foundation at 208.350.5039, or e-mail us at email@example.com, if you have any questions.